What are scenario-based interview questions?

 Common types of scenario-based interview questions

-- Handling workplace conflict: Workplace conflict is a frequent interview topic.
+- Handling workplace conflict: Workplace conflict resolution skills is a frequent interview topic.
 Employers want to see candidates demonstrate communication and mediation skills.
 Check out our full guide on answering the how to manage conflict at work interview question.

 - Dealing with mistakes at work: Try to share a specific mistake and explain the lesson learned.
 A strong response highlights accountability and the ability to improve from feedback.
 Employers want to see candidates who take responsibility for their mistakes and correct them fast.
 Showing signs of resilience and professionalism helps.